mankyKitty/clojure-othello/README.md

 ## Usage

-This would probably work after I actually compile it into a Jar. >.>
+This would probably work after I actually compile it into a jar, or you could clone the repo and compile it into a jar and see how far you get.
+Although I suspect the fact that it does nothing but still say "Hello" isn't really what you're after.

     $ java -jar othello-0.1.0-standalone.jar [args]